 Program 6: Green Building Program

-The City will incorporate a green building program as part of the revised Development Code update, scheduled to be complete by October 15, 2022.
+The City will incorporate a green building program as part of the revised Development Code update, scheduled (effective January 1, 2023).
 This program will be compatible with the City’s Climate Action Plan or sustainable community strategies (SB 375).

 Objectives and Time Frame: (Ongoing)